 |Address:||The Glass House, Pool Bank, Palmerston Street, Bollington, Macclesfield SK10 5PS|

 |Contact:||07971 669684 | email | website|

 |Facilities:||Two double bedrooms, bathroom, kitchen/dining/living room, outside enclosed courtyard.|

 ||No pets, no children under 12.
 Four day minimum booking.|

 |Finding it:||In the middle of the old part of Bollington, the property adjoins the back of Pool Bank car park.|

-It was sold later to John Brown an ex-policeman from Ingersley Road in the early 50s who amongst other things repaired Bugaties in it.
-John sold it next to Mr Les Bloor for a workshop.
+It was sold later to John Brown an ex-policeman from Ingersley Road in the early 1950`s who repaired cars there, the occasional Bugatti being his favourite.
+It was then sold to Mr Les Bloor for a workshop.

-Mr Brian Webb bought it from Les Bloor in the 1990’s.
+Mr Brian Webb bought it in the 1990’s.
 He repaired cars in it and later converted it to a wrought iron workshop before retiring to his narrow boat.
-He sold the building on to Nigel and Camilla Faulkner.
+He sold the building on to Nigel & Camilla Faulkner.

-If anyone can fill in the gaps please contact Linda Bester
+If anyone can fill in the gaps please contact Linda Stewart

-Acknowledgements: Thank you to Brian Webb and Simon and Louis Nottage (original owners of Bollington Print Shop) for most of the information above.
+Our thanks go to Linda Stewart who has researched census information to present an interesting history of the house’s residents.
+Thanks also to Brian Webb and Simon & Louis Nottage (original owners of Bollington Print Shop) for most of the information above.